 Herbs That Drive Away Moths

-While a number of herb plants may work, a couple of simple and easy-to-grow herbs that make great indoor herbal moth repellant are lavender and spearmint.
+While a number of herb plants may work, a couple of simple and easy-to-grow herbs that make great indoor herbal moth repellants are lavender and spearmint.

 Lavender has a beautiful smell that most people enjoy, although some may find it a little medicinal.
 Moths do not like the smell, so dried lavender is a great indoor herbal moth repellant.
 Grow lavender in pots in your sunniest spots, including by doorways and windows where you think pests like moths may be getting in the house.